Can The Correlation Coefficient Be Negative

 Healthcare

 • Public Health: Public health officials use negative correlations to identify risk factors for diseases.
-For example, the negative correlation between vaccination rates and the incidence of infectious diseases highlights the importance of vaccination programs.
+Take this: the negative correlation between vaccination rates and the incidence of infectious diseases highlights the importance of vaccination programs.

 • Medical Research: Researchers use correlation analysis to study the relationships between lifestyle factors and health outcomes.
 The negative correlation between physical activity and the risk of chronic diseases such as heart disease and diabetes underscores the importance of promoting physical activity.